janepeng/github_helper/README.md

 * [ ] related prs should show under the Pull Requests Created section
 * note that this only works between the JIRA server and github repo you specify
 * note that you need to have read access and create an access token for this extention to access the data

+* open a Kanban board, click on one of the tickets which has pull requests relates to them in Github
+* [ ] related prs should show under the Pull Requests Created section

 ### Link JIRA tickets
 * open a pull request with JIRA links in header and pr comments